Baskin-Robbins: History

 In 1972, the company went public when United Brands sold 17% in an initial public offering.
 The next year, J. Lyons and Co. purchased Baskin-Robbins and all public stock.
 The firm then merged with Allied Breweries, becoming Allied-Lyons in 1978.
 In 1994, Allied-Lyons merged with Pedro Domecq S.A, becoming Allied Domecq.
 For the next year they remained under the control of Allied Domecq as part of Dunkin' Brands, Inc., made up of them and Dunkin' Donuts.

 During the early 2000s, Baskin-Robbins struggled to retain business.
 In 2006, Dunkin' Brands was purchased by a group of private equity firms – Bain Capital, Thomas H. Lee Partners, and The Carlyle Group.
 That year, the company's "BR" logo was updated to highlight reference the number "31".
 In 2012, Dunkin' Brands became independent from the private equity firms.
-New stores opened in the mid-2010s, often co-branded with Dunkin Donut's.
+New stores opened in the mid-2010s, often co-branded with Dunkin' Donuts.

 In 2014, Baskin-Robbins began selling ice cream in supermarkets for the first time in the U.S. Three years later, the brand began selling via delivery service platform DoorDash in 22 US cities.
 In December 2020, Dunkin' Brands was purchased by Inspire Brands.
 Baskin-Robbins debuted an updated logo, alongside the new tagline "Seize the Yay", in 2022.
 Chris Buck and Barack Obama are two notable former employees.